-Burning Man is one of the most photographically rewarding, as well as photographically challenging places you will ever visit.
+Burning Man is one of the most photographically rewarding – and challenging – places you will ever visit.
 Just protecting your gear from the harsh desert conditions can be challenge enough.
-To bring home the kinds of images that will stand up in comparison with your memories, you will also have to master the challenges of lighting, composition, and technique – both for photography in general, and for Burning Man in particular.
-And you will also have to understand the unique social contract between photographers and the participants of the event.
-In this document I try to help you do that, by sharing some of the insights and opinions that I have developed after eight trips to the playa.
+To bring home the kinds of images that will stand up in comparison with your memories, you will also have to master lighting, composition, and technique –for photography in general, and for Burning Man in particular.
+And you will also have to understand the unique social contract between photographers and event participants.
+On this page I try to help you do that, by sharing some of the insights and techniques I have developed after ten trips to the playa.

 But before we get to the Equipment, and Shooting at Burning Man sections, a few words on photography rules and etiquette at Burning Man (which are in fact carved in stone)...

 Burning Man's number one rule of etiquette for photography is Ask First – you should get permission before taking somebody's photo.
 Does this mean you can't grab a shot of somebody cruising by on a really cool bike, or capture a compelling scene you happen to see through your telephoto lens?
 No, of course not – realistically, you should ask first whenever realistically possible.
 But the question you have to ask yourself before pressing the shutter is "Am I invading this person's privacy in any way?".
 If the person is fully or partially nude, in the middle of a very private moment, or doing anything that perhaps they would not want the whole world to see, then yes, you definitely need to ask first – do not press the shutter.
 If somebody is doing henna body painting on a nude model in Center Camp, and there are a dozen people with cameras surrounding them snapping away, can you just jump in and take pictures as well?
 No you can't – instead, set an example for the others.
 Go up to the model and ask first.
 Some of the other photographers undoubtedly already did so, and the ones who did not perhaps will appreciate the reminder that they should have.